Different schools of feng shui

 2) Modern or contemporary feng shui includes and transcends the classical feng shui and also utilises modern, evidence-based environmental sciences and approaches such as environmental psychology, Sick Building Syndrome (SBS), electromagnetic pollution and radiation, dirty electricity (DR), geopathic stress, ergonomics, cognitive ergonomics, space conditioning (in feng shui called space clearing and clutter management) and more.

-In short, contemporary feng shui is a more comprehensive, inclusive, evidence-based and flexible way of addressing modern enviornmental problems.
+In short, contemporary feng shui is a more comprehensive, inclusive, progressive, evidence-based and flexible way of addressing modern environmental problems.

 Find out more about the difference between compass bagua and modern three-gate bagua